 Isn’t Sculpture Kind of Boring?

-I like sculptures that you stand in, jump on, walk through.
+I like sculptures that you stand in, jump on, and walk through.
 Sculpture can be disorientating – it’s like an early version of Virtual Reality.
-All good artworks share this property but for me, sculpture is the easiest kind of material culture to understand, to find powerful, and to make me go “Wow.”
+All good artworks share this property but for me, Sculpture is the easiest kind of material culture to understand, to find power, and to make me go “Wow!”

 I prefer sculpture gardens and sculpture outdoors rather than in a gallery where it is stuffed among so many other pieces that I start getting them all mixed up and it makes my head spin.

 What’s Unique About This Sculpture Garden?

 Along the shore of Lake Burley Griffin, Canberra’s hidden sculpture garden has no boundary and nothing to mark it as part of a national institution.

-The Layout of the Garden
+Layout of the Canberra Sculpture Garden

-As money dried up over the next 25 years, some of the sculptures were moved into the forecourt and foyer of the National Gallery and the fourth garden, the Autumn (Fall) room, was never built.
+As money dried up over the next 25 years, some of the sculptures were moved into the forecourt and foyer of the National Gallery, and the fourth garden, the Autumn garden, was never finished.

 I love the industrial aesthetic and I love big sculptures.
-The best sculptures are arguably the biggest ones (see my Angel of the North post)! and they are implanted in their landscapes and move themselves or change how they look according to the weather.
-Scroll down and see the best ones!
+The best sculptures are arguably the biggest ones (see my Angel of the North post)! and they are implanted in their landscapes and move or change how they look according to the weather.

 The Summer Garden

 It is filled with rushes and lilies.
 Mature casuarina trees form a grove around the pond.
 They were chosen deliberately because you can hear the sound of the wind rushing through their leaves on Canberra’s windy days.

 The fog floats over the marsh pond and two sculptures that have been installed in the water.
 The first is a crude fishing boat or raft made from bronze.
 It lies half on the shore and half in the marsh pond.
-It’s called On the Beach Again by Robert Stackhouse.

 Dadang Christanto lost his father in the killings by the Indonesian military by the Suharto-led government in retaliation for an attempted coup.
 500,000 people were killed or disappeared in 1965-66 and this serene but sad installation of 66 bronze heads marks the year, 1966 and also expresses the author’s grief at his personal loss.

 At the far side of the marsh pond is an incredibly organic sculpture by the renowned sculptor, Henry Moore, called Hill Arches.

 There are two other very cool sculpture arrangements in the vicinity of the marsh pond.
-The first are the towering slit drums from Vanuatu in the Pacific.
+The first is the towering slit drums from Vanuatu in the Pacific.

-The number and size of the poles tells us how important a particular person was in Tiwi society.
+The number and size of the poles tell us how important a particular person was in Tiwi society.
 This is like a dream garden for us anthropologists!

 The Winter Garden

-The winter garden shelters in the lee of the 23-metre tall walls of the Gallery and is paved and contains a reflection pond.
+The winter garden shelters in the lee of the 23-meter tall walls of the Gallery and consists of a paved sculpture court and a reflection pond.

-La montagne is a sculpture of Maillol’s muse in his later years, Dina Vierny.
+La Montagne is a sculpture of Maillol’s muse in his later years, Dina Vierny.
 He met her when he was 73 and she was 15, after the second world war in Paris.